Monday, 11 September 2023

 Bahnhof Mitte train station, an entire organic warehouse on the premises of a former newspaper printing plant.
 Standing back from the main street the first floor is occupied by an organic convenience store supporting your zero-waste efforts.
 On the second floor there's a well assorted organic fashion store mainly for babies, children and women, with a section offering organic body care, household chemicals, sustainably produced toys, stationary and more.

-For members prices are lower, but the warehouse is open to everyone.
+For members prices are lower, but the shop is open to everyone.

 On weekdays the self-service bistro directly facing the street offers delicious lunch (only snacks on Saturdays), and there's a cafe cum bakery shop featuring young local artists.